 “The Parklane Group and Hentons Accountancy has earned a high-valued reputation in Yorkshire, now it’s only fair that we put or heads and degrees to good use, so that other people can give themselves a chance to jump onto the property ladder.”

-“The UOWN platform is for everyone from all walks of life, including those that always through property investment can seem like a dream.
+“The concept is for everyone from all walks of life, including those for whom property investment can seem like a dream.

 “Both Haaris and I want to empower people of our generation with the ability to invest in property.